Ltotheois/Pyckett/README.md

 # Pyckett

-Pyckett is a python wrapper around the SPFIT/SPCAT package (*H. M. Pickett, "The Fitting and Prediction of Vibration-Rotation Spectra with Spin Interactions," **J. Molec.
-Spectroscopy 148,** 371-377 (1991)*).
+Pyckett is a python wrapper around the SPFIT/SPCAT package (*H. M. Pickett, "The Fitting and Prediction of Vibration-Rotation Spectra with Spin Interactions," **J. Mol.
+Spectrosc.
+148,** 371-377 (1991)*).

 Install the package with pip by using the following command